Data Types

 These steps are explained in more detail hereunder for a scenario where a request is created with an attachment linked to the first note.
 For this example you will need a Personal Access Token with Create access to Requests.

-Tip: Using the one of the 4me API clients (SDKs) can make the process to upload attachments easier.
+Tip: Using the one of the Xurrent API clients (SDKs) can make the process to upload attachments easier.
 The SDKs have specialized functionality to facilitate the steps described below.
 Please see the relevant documentation of the SDK for ruby or the .Net SDK for more details.

 Remarks: